How to become Accurate Psychic Mediums

 THE CERT RULE

-CERT is a teaching method used by many mediums and one we apply at my online psychic school.
+CERT is a teaching method used to develop accurate psychic mediums.
 The term was coined by my good friend and superb medium Stephen O’Brien, who speaks about it in his book The Power of Your Spirit.
 CERT is an acronym that stands for the four elements that make up a good reading, and when used as a tool for demonstration, it determines a sensible order in which these elements can be presented.

 CERT stands for these components: